If you haven’t learnt a language before, including one in your educational program might seem difficult. But it doesn’t need to be!

 Of course, this learning area doesn’t need to only include a spoken language.
 Auslan (Australian sign language) is a popular choice if families don’t already have a background in another language.

-Try online resources
+Try free and online resources

 Our collection of resources is a good starting point if you’re not sure where to begin: